Worlds

 > The neuro-symbolic components of verifiable context.

-A world is a stateful knowledge graph engine that functions as an agent's
+A [world](/glossary#world) is a stateful, synchronizable dataset that acts as an

 <div align="center">